If you are looking for the best combo workout at home that will give you a lot of strength, and take minimum time, here’s one for you.

 He was getting great results.
 Plus, pullups were on my radar for a long time.
 But I never did them in a high volume.
 Especially not on a daily basis.

-My first minimalistic workout was pull-ups, pushups and box jump.
+My first minimalistic workout was pull-ups, pushups, and box jumps.

 That’s all I was doing for 4 months.

-The numbers have ramped up over time.
-I started from 3 pull-ups per set.
+- The numbers have ramped up over time.
+I started with 3 pull-ups per set.
 Eventually, I was doing 7 reps per set with a 10kg weight vest.

 Here was the progression.

 It wasn’t perfect.
-But it didn’t had to be perfect.
+But it didn’t have to be perfect.

-I like it because I was doing different muscle work, and I felt like it energizes my body rather than exhaust it.
+- I like it because I was doing different muscle work, and I felt like it energizes my body rather than exhausting it.

-After I’ve changed the angle I was getting much better.
+- After I changed the angle I was getting much better.